redis/docs/content/operate/rs/clusters/logging/log-security.md

 Redis Enterprise sends logs to syslog by default.
 You can send these logs to a remote logging server by configuring syslog.

 To do this, modify the syslog or rsyslog configuration on your operating system to send logs in the `$logdir` directory (`/var/opt/redislabs/log` in default installations) to a remote monitoring server of your choice.
+See [rsyslog logging]({{< relref "/operate/rs/clusters/logging/rsyslog-logging/" >}}) for additional details.

 ## Log rotation